-- 1. Students have the right to: - a.
-The support of teachers, parents/legal guardians, co-workers and administrators. - b.
+1. Students have the right to:

+- a.
+The support of teachers, parents, co-workers and administrators. - b.
 A meaningful public education, which maintains high educational standards and meets the needs of the individual student. - c.
 Reasonable and timely notice of rules, regulations, policies, and penalties to which they are subject. - d.
-Consultation with teachers, counselors, administrators and other school personnel. - Free election of their peers in student organizations in which all students have the right to seek and hold office. - f.
-Respect from other students and school personnel. - g.
-File charges with the local police if the victim is 18 years old - 2.
-Students have the responsibility to: - a.
-Show consideration for the rights and property of others, by following all rules and regulations of the school and/or Board of Education. - b.
+Consultation with teachers, counselors, administrators and other school personnel. - e.
+Free election of their peers in student organizations in which all students have the right to seek and hold office. - f.
+Safety from physical harm and freedom from verbal abuse. - g.
+Respect from other students and school personnel. - h.
+File charges with the local police if the victim is 18 years old.

+2. Students have the responsibility to:

+- a.
+Show consideration for the rights and property of others by following all rules and regulations of the school and/or Board of Education. - b.
 Show respect for the educational process by taking advantage of every opportunity to further their education. - c.
-Show respect and consideration for any and all people with whom they are in contact.
+Show respect and consideration for any and all people with which they are in contact.